YilanBoy/docfunc/README.md

 -   post tags
 -   comments

-Post editor use [CKEditor 5](https://ckeditor.com/), image upload use [CKFinder](https://ckeditor.com/ckfinder/), You can upload image to AWS S3 in blog post.
+Post editor use [CKEditor 5](https://ckeditor.com/), You can upload image to AWS S3 in blog post.
 You can search post on blog by [Algolia](https://www.algolia.com/)

 ## Requirements